Last updated on February 15th, 2026 at 12:30 pm

 Leucophyllum frutescens ‘Compactum’

-Nice photo of a Green Cloud Sage – (Leucophyllum frutescens) A good-looking sage that does well in the Southwest.
+Nice photo of a Green Cloud Sage – (Leucophyllum frutescens), a good-looking sage that does well in the Southwest.
 This will grow about 8 to 10 ft. wide.
 See the Photo Below.

 Color Your World Nurseries will usually have this type of plant year-round.
 Ask for it at your local retail greenhouse or nursery.
 (Subject to availability)

-Problems with Texas Sage Bushes
+Care of Texas Sage Bushes

 One common issue that gardeners face with Texas Sage is root rot.
 This can occur when the soil is not well-drained or if the plant is overwatered.
 But worry not, my fellow gardeners!